Paddle Billing

 1. Build request

-Build a request that includes a list of items that you'd like to bill for, and information about who you're billing.
-If you're adding new items, your request should include any existing items that you'd like to keep.
+Build a request that includes a list of items that you want to bill for, and information about who you're billing.
+If you're adding new items, your request should include any existing items that you want to keep.

 2. Update your invoice